fanat503/Text-Span-JEPA/README.md

 latent prediction at masked spans + future positions.

-not token reconstruction. predict in latent space — that's the whole point of JEPA (LeCun 2022). the encoder learns what matters because it never has to waste capacity on useless details.
+not token reconstruction. predict in latent space — that's the point of JEPA (LeCun). the encoder learns what matters because it never has to waste capacity on useless details.

 something like twist: span-level masking forces the model to use broader context. future latent prediction gives it a reason to encode directionality.